reframejs/reframe/helpers/wildcard-api/examples.md

 Creating a new endpoint is as easy as creating a new function.

 Because creating a new enpdoint is so cheap, we can create many many endpoints.
-For each view, we can create an endpoint tailored specifically for that view.
+And for each view we can create an endpoint specifically tailored for that view.

-We call this the "tailored-endpoints approach"
+Leading to the *tailored-endpoints approach*:

-> Create many tailored endpoints instead of few generic endpoints
+> Create lot's of tailored endpoints instead of few generic endpoints

-This approach leads to considerable benefits.
+This approach has considerable benefits.

 ### Benefits

-Creating many tailored endpoints over few generic endpoints improves:
+Having many tailored endpoints improves:

 1. **Flexiblity** -
-   What data a view receives can be changed by changing its view-endpoint independently of other endpoints and independently of other views.
+   The data a view receives can be changed independently of other endpoints and views.
 2. **Performance** -
    Each view-endpoint returns only and exactly what its view needs in a single round-trip.
 3. **Powerfullness** -
    Because a view-endpoint is defined on the server, we can use anything available to the server to retrieve the data a view needs.
    The server has vastly more capabilities as its disposal than the browser.
+   For example,
-   In our example above, we can use any arbitrary SQL query to retrieve the data that a view needs.
+   if your data is saved in a SQL database, then any arbitrary SQL query can be used to retrieve the data that a view needs.
-   SQL is vastly more powerful over [level-1 REST](https://martinfowler.com/articles/richardsonMaturityModel.html#level1) or over GraphQL's query language.
+   SQL is vastly more powerful over [level-1 REST](https://martinfowler.com/articles/richardsonMaturityModel.html#level1) and over GraphQL's query language.

 In a sense: